Shubham03789/SkyBook-Flight-Booking-System/README.md

 - Retrieving payment details
 - Providing ticket and booking status information
 - Displaying the generated booking and ticket information
+- Generating and downloading the ticket as a PDF

 ## Database